 3.6.
 The relevant entities of the Parties to exchange information on the following:

+- Investment projects in such sectors as tourism, real estate, energy, agriculture, industry, chemical industry, including the production of fertilizers, logistics, information technology, business process outsourcing (BPO), etc.

 - Enterprises interested in entering the foreign markets;

 - Investment and various business forums held in the territory of their countries;